Rwn-A/cfdeez/README.md

 git clone https://github.com/Rwn-A/cfdeez
 cd cfdeez

-# Build the CLI tool
+# Build the CLI tool (optimizations really help)
-odin build src/cmd/cli -out:cfdeez -o:speed
+odin build src/app/cli -out:cfdeez.exe -o:speed
+# add -define:LOG_LINSOLVE_PROGRESS=true to see how the linear solvers are progressing if you run into non-convergence.

 # Run a basic example
-./cfdeez ./examples/00_basic.fml
+./cfdeez.exe ./example/00_basic.fml
 ```

 After this results will be saved to a `.out` directory located beside your executable.

-## Project Structure
-CFDeez is comprised of 3 components.
-1. CFD Library `/src/cfd`
-    - The core cfd code is its own library, it includes code for the fields, discritizations, linear systems and more
-    - Includes optional sub-packages for outputting fields, reading `.msh` files, and pre-built solver algorithims.
-2. Configuration Language `/src/fml`
-    - CFDeez uses a custom JSON esque configuration language called FML, FML can be used standalone
-    although I can't think of many use cases outside of this application.
-3. Application Interface `/src/cmd`
-    - The configuration language and CFD library are wrapped together into a single
-      executable with a predefined configuration schema.

 > [!TIP]
 >This documentation covers using cfdeez as a complete application.
 >If you're interested in using the CFD library or the FML configuration system on their own,
->see the individual `README.md` files in the `src/cfd/` and `src/fml/` directories.
+>best to read the code for the cfd library, there is a separate README for FML.

 ## Features and Limitations
 CFDeez is not designed as production CFD software.
-It is CPU only and single threaded.
+It is CPU only.
-While we might add GPU processing and/or threading, it is not a guarantee and outside the scope of this project for now.
+While we might add GPU processing, it is not a guarantee and outside the scope of this project for now.
 The primary goal of this project is to understand how CFD works, and write readable code that represents the physics.
 Specific
-discritization schemes are currently not configurable.
+discretization schemes are currently not configurable.

 Features:
 - ✅ 2D incompressible flow